canturk/qmtoolbox/README.md

 The qubit is controlled by resonant pulses (e.g spin echo or CPMG sequence) as shown in Fig.1(a) or Fig.S1.
-The evolution of combined system described by master equation in Lindblad form (S14) within control pulse and free precession times is numerically computed by mesolve in QuTiP [www.qutip.org] governed by the Hamiltonian (S15).
+The evolution of combined system described by master equation in Lindblad form (S14) within control pulse and free precession times is numerically computed by mesolve in [QuTiP](www.qutip.org) governed by the Hamiltonian (S15).
 The influence of the qubit dephasing induced by its intrinsic environment or 1/f noise (S13) is considered in the Hamiltonian (S15).
 Similarly,